-They have won the Gold Medals in football at the Summer Olympics twice, in 1924 and 1928 recognized by FIFA as World Championships, before the creation of the World Cup.
+They have won Gold medals at the Olympic football tournament twice, in 1924 and 1928, before the creation of the World Cup.
 Uruguay also won the 1980 Mundialito, a tournament among former World Cup champions.
 In total, Uruguay have won 20 official titles, a world record for the most international titles held by any country.